 - Are you flexible with your changeover days?
 A supplement is normal for this.
 The cheaper flights are regularly midweek.
 Sometimes flights only operate on certain dates

 - Is anything included for free (breakfast, shuttle bus, ski-pass, WiFi, printing boarding passes)?
 Everyone loves freebies!
 One of our clients includes a free motorway toll payment in her rental rates and it has become a very popular unique selling point.

 - What’s within walking distance?
 Holiday makers don’t want to get in their car too much.

 - What local amenities are great for families and kids?
 Waterpark?
 Beach?

-- Local sport (professional football matches, golf, tennis courts), art festivals, museums, galleries, historical sites.
+- Local sporting attractions (golf, tennis courts, gyms), art festivals, museums, galleries, historical sites.

-- Tick as many facilities as possible as the property will show up in results if guests refine their search criteria.
+- Tick as many amenities as possible as the property will show up in results if guests refine their search criteria.

 - Suitable for elderly, children or wheelchair users. (i.e. 1st floor or above?)

 - Consider what is available to guests in ‘off-peak’ seasons to attract them in.